pnwairfire/fccsmap/README.md

 ## Python 2 and 3 Support

-This package was originally developed to support python 2.7, but has since been refactored to support 3.5.
+This package was originally developed to support python 2.7, but has since been refactored to support 3.5 and 3.8.
 Attempts to support both 2.7 and 3.5 have been made but are not guaranteed.

 ## External Dependencies

 Whether cloning the repo or installing with pip, you'll first need to manually install numpy, gdal, proj, and netcdf, which fccsmap depends on.

+### Mac

 These instructions assume you already have python and pip installed, as well as C and C++ compilers, etc.

-### Mac

 On a mac, using [Homebrew](http://brew.sh/):